KI7MT/java-app-examples/README.md

 **Intermediate and Advanced Java Application Examples**

 This repository contains examples that you can use to test out [Java](https://java.com/en/) with.
-Each package contains a small application that should run on most any operating systems that supports [Java](https://java.com/en/) desktop or server environments.
+Each package contains a small application that should run on most any operating system that supports [Java](https://java.com/en/) desktop or server environments.
 The repository serves two primary purposes:

 1. A code-snippet store for my reference
 2. Code examples for aspiring [Java](https://java.com/en/)